-During my recent road trip north, I discovered that not only does this community have incredible architecture and delicious places to eat (more on that later), but there is an incredible amount of art in Mason City.
+During my recent road trip north, I discovered that not only does this community have iconic architecture and delicious places to eat, but there is an incredible amount of art in Mason City.
 From formal museums to quirky folk art installations and everything in between, this city is full of unexpected creative outlets.
 Over and over again, I encountered the arts everywhere I went in Mason City.

 So the next time you’re looking for a creative retreat, consider heading to north-central Iowa.
 There you’ll discover all of the unique ways Mason City embraces the arts.